Harald Auffarth

-Eduard Florus Harald Auffarth (also Auffahrt) (~1896 – 12 October 1946) Royal House Order of Hohenzollern, Iron Cross, Silver Wound Badge, Hanseatic Cross, was a World War I German fighter ace credited with 29 victories.
+Eduard Florus Harald Auffarth (also Auffahrt) (c.
+1896 – 12 October 1946) Royal House Order of Hohenzollern, Iron Cross, Silver Wound Badge, Hanseatic Cross, was a World War I German fighter ace credited with 29 victories.
 After the war, he ran an aviation training school that covertly supported establishment of the Luftwaffe.

 Early life

 Eduard Florus Harald Auffarth's date and place of birth are unknown.
 However, German youths were generally not accepted for military duty before their 18th birthday.
 Based on Auffarth's service records, this would seem to indicate a birth date at least prior to 1899, with 1896 or earlier more likely.
 His later award of a Hanseatic Cross from Bremen would indicate his birth in Bremen, Bremerhaven, or the vicinity; the various kingdoms of the German Empire generally awarded medals only to their subjects.
 Germany's supreme award, the Prussian Pour le Merite, was an exception to this rule.